AlanMaxwell/iOS_interview_questions/README.md

 I would provide an example of MVVM implementation, because link to ViewModel in View is a good example of Dependency Injection.

+Why it's needed?
+To divide the functionality to different reusable parts and also to increase testability.

 ## 44. What's difference between @escaping and non-escaping closures?
 @escaping launches after the function ends, non-escaping - just after its call.